cpbirch/balls/README.md

 	2. Reload the page.
 	3. Select audio in controls.

-You always have the ability to switch on/off either or both.
+You always have the ability to switch on/off either or both sounds.

 ### Ball Colors